Artemeey/bench-runtime-windows-vs-wsl/README.md

 Files are not cleared automatically, so you can run tests multiple times and accumulate statistics for further analysis.

+Full test cycle:

+- Windows: `powershell .\run.ps1`, runs tests on Windows filesystem, then on WSL
+- Windows: `bash ./run.sh`, runs tests on Windows filesystem, then on WSL
+- WSL: `./run.sh`, runs tests on WSL filesystem, then on Windows

 PowerShell:

 ```powershell